The differences between grant writing and fundraising

 How to get the most money for the least amount of aggravation!

 Generating operating capital for non-profit or government-based EMS organizations comes down to just a few sources.
-There's government subsidy, user fees, specifically ear-marked grant funds, and dollars generated through regularly scheduled fundraising activities.
+There are government subsidies, user fees, specifically ear-marked grant funds, and dollars generated through regularly scheduled fundraising activities.

 Because money is money regardless of how it comes in the door, all “grant eligible” EMS operations aim to achieve a sustainable high-quality EMS organization through any or all these sources.